 Team Care Compliance Service

-Detailed simulation of CQC visits aligned to the Single Assessment Framework to ensure your service is ready for an outstanding rating.
+Detailed simulation of visits aligned to the Single Assessment Framework to ensure your service is ready for an outstanding rating.

-Understanding the CQC Framework: The Five Key Questions
+Understanding the Frameworks: The Five Key Questions

 To prepare effectively, a provider must first understand what the CQC is looking for.
 The commission’s entire assessment framework is built around five key questions, formerly known as the Key Lines of Enquiry (KLOEs).
 These questions provide the structure for every inspection, guiding the inspectors as they assess the quality of care.
 A successful service must be able to provide positive evidence for each one.